echobind/react-native-template/README.md

 In order to use this template, follow these steps:

-1. Initialize a new react-native app: `react-native init MyApp --template=https://github.com/echobind/react-native-template`
+1. Initialize a new react-native app: `npx react-native init MyApp --template=https://github.com/echobind/react-native-template`
 2. Change directories into your new app: `cd MyApp`
 3. Run the setup script: `node ./setup`.
 A successful setup will give you the green light: `✅ Setup completed!`